-As part of a urban renovation with Appleseed Workshop, we designed a new facade for an old movie theatre in downtown Birmingham.
+As part of an urban renovation with Appleseed Workshop, an abandoned movie theater was converted into four lofts and two retails spaces.
 My responsibilities included rendering, design implementation, creating parts drawings, fabricating, and installing the facade.
-Other responsibilities included designing the signage and door handles for the project.
+Other responsibilities included designing the signage, and door handles for the project.
 The facade is constructed from CORTEN steel.
 The panels were laser cut, broken on a hydraulic press brake, and installed over the period of several weeks.

-This project consisted of designing several elements to give the space a non-alienating garage feel.
-My responsibility in this project was to design all the furniture, lighting, and bar elements.
-The furniture is all welded laser cut steel with a clear coated rust patina.
+The plan for Paramount was to give the space a modern, garage-like feel.
+My responsibilities in this project was to design all the furniture, lighting, and bar elements.
+The furniture is all welded laser cut steel with a clear-coated rust patina.
 The bar top and seats on the stools are all edge grain plywood.
+Garage reel lights were arranged on a custom laser cut steel fixture and strung across the space to provide a soft amber lighting.

 My first project with Appleseed Workshop was to design, engineer, and organize construction of the architect’s idea for office dividers.
 The concept used CNC cut plywood ribs and laser-cut corrugated plastic (Coroplast) that can be removed to suit the users’ needs.
 I designed and engineered the structure using Rhino, broke the pieces down, and labelled them before having them cut.
 My other responsibilities for this project included creating instructions for construction and overseeing the installation of the Coroplast.